How to Choose the Perfect Business Name

 Top 5 Steps for Picking the Perfect Name for Your Small Business

-Recently, Julie Harris Design has been going through a major rebrand.
-It’s been two years since our initial launch and so much has changed.
-We’ve learned so much about who we are, what we stand for, who our ideal clients are, and how we want to conduct our business, both online and offline.
-While our values and morals are still the same as when we first started, the clarity behind how we want to go about promoting those values are finally all coming together and we are so excited about this next chapter in our business.
+Back in 2016, Whiskey and Red (formerly Julie Harris Design) went through a major rebrand.
+It had been a few years since our initial launch and so much had changed.
+We learned so much about who we are, what we stand for, who our ideal clients are, and how we want to conduct our business, both online and offline.
+While our values and morals are still the same as when we first started, the clarity behind how we want to go about promoting those values finally came together.

 One MAJOR piece of our rebrand was deciding whether or not to chose a new name.
 “How to pick the perfect business name” is something I get asked about all the time by potential clients and small business owners who are looking for that perfect title for their brand.
 It’s definitely a decision not to be taken lightly.
 Not all names are created equal, so, to help you learn how to pick the perfect business name for your brand, we’ve come up with our top 5 steps for picking the perfect name for you.